Klagenfurt am Wörthersee: Sports

-The Austrian ice-hockey record-champion EC KAC is one of the best known sports clubs in Austria.
-The "Eishockey Club Klagenfurter Athletiksport Club" has won the Austrian Championship 30 times and its fans come from all over Carinthia.
+The ice hockey team EC KAC (Eishockey Club Klagenfurter Athletiksport Club) has won the top level Austrian Championship 30 times since its founding in 1909.

 The Bundesliga football club SK Austria Kärnten was based in Klagenfurt, with their second-tier phoenix club Austria Klagenfurt also playing there.

 Klagenfurt hosts the Start/Finish of the Austrian Ironman Contest, 3.8 km swim, 180 km cycling, and a 42 km run, part of the WTC Ironman series, which culminates in the Hawaii World Championships.

-The World (European) Rowing Championships were held on the Wörthersee in 1969.
+The World Rowing Championships were held on the Wörthersee in 1969.

-One of the FIVB's Beach Volleyball Grand Slams takes place in Klagenfurt every July and is almost always one of Austria's biggest celebrations during the year.
-Beach volleyball is popular in Austria even though the country is landlocked.
-Austrian players Clemens Doppler, Florian Gosch, and Alexander Horst, who are perennial European powerhouses take part every year.
-The 2009 champions of this tournament were the 2008 Beijing gold medal team from the US, Phil Dalhausser and Todd Rogers.